avides/mysql-s3-backup/README.md

 This script is used to backup a MySQL Server, ZIP the data and upload it to Amazon S3.
 It will dump, zip and upload each table in a separate "sql.gz"-file.
 This script will be executed by a specified cron expression.

+## TODOS

+I fork this repo to:
+- add STDERR to logfile
+- add an environment variable to set the S3 path

 ## Requirements

 - Docker